AdobeDocs/workfront.en/help/manage-work/projects/project-finances/override-role-billing-rates-and-calculate-project-revenue.md

 ## The impact of Time Zones when calculating Revenue based on multiple Billing Rates

-Users can see different Planned Hours per Day from other users, if time zone differences occur between them and other entities in `Workfront`.
+Users can see different Planned Hours per Day from other users, if time zone differences occur between them and other entities in Workfront.
 The following scenarios could skew the Planned Hours per Day information for a user from what another user sees:

 * The two users might have their computers set for two different time zones
-* The two user profiles in `Workfront` might be set to two different time zones
+* The two user profiles in Workfront might be set to two different time zones
-* The time zone associated with the user profile might be different than the system Time Zone in `Workfront`
+* The time zone associated with the user profile might be different than the system Time Zone in Workfront
 * The time zone associated with the user profile might be different than the Time Zone of the schedule of the project.

 In these cases, the number of Planned Hours per Day might be different between two users who do not share the same settings for time zones.
 They will also see different Planned Revenue numbers when using multiple billing rate overrides on a project.